 The first step in establishing a new position is the Job Audit.
-The Job Audit is the process that HRM Compensation uses to establish the appropriate title for new Administrative and Professional (A & P) positions; to determine the appropriate pay and title for new Classified positions; and to audit existing Classified positions when a position has changed significantly and may require reclassification.
+The Job Audit is the process that HR Compensation uses to establish the appropriate title for new Administrative and Professional (A & P) positions; to determine the appropriate pay and title for new Classified positions; and to audit existing Classified positions when a position has changed significantly and may require reclassification.

 The Job Audit process is initiated by the manager of the position.
 The manager requests that Compensation audit the position by completing the Position Analysis Guide and Position Description Form for A & P Staff , or for Classified Staff .
 If an employee desires to have a Job Audit conducted, Compensation suggests they contact their immediate supervisor to discuss changes in their position that might indicate the need for a Job Audit.

-The Position Description, with organization approvals, is submitted to HRM-Compensation for the job audit.
+The Position Description, with organization approvals, is submitted to HR-Compensation for the job audit.
 Once completed, the recommended title, and salary information if applicable, is communicated to the manager through the Position Allocation Notice or “PAN” (see sample) .
 Positions may not be submitted for audit more than one time within a 12 month period.

 The President has expressed a strong preference that classified job audits be scheduled prior to the beginning of the annual budget process, with any resulting reclassifications to be effective the following September 1.
 A call for reclassification requests is sent to the campus in late winter/early spring each year.